OI-wiki/i18n/docs/intro/icpc.md

 ### Multi-school joint training

 A training competition held in [HDU OJ](http://acm.hdu.edu.cn) in the summer.
-The competition has high quality questions and offers bonuses for winners.
+The competition has high quality problems and offers bonuses for winners.
 It has accumulated abundant resources throughout the years.

-Keywords for query in OJ: `Multi-University Training Contest`.
+Keywords for search in OJ: `Multi-University Training Contest`.

 ### Domestic regional competition

-A collection of selected questions from OJs of universities in China can be found in [Virtual Judge](https://vjudge.net/).
+A collection of selected problems from OJs of universities in China can be found in [Virtual Judge](https://vjudge.net/).

 ### Training Camp